The cascade: prescribing unauthorised medicines

 Medicines commonly found around the home

-Sometimes a vet may judge there is a need to alleviate a pet’s discomfort until a home visit can be made or the animal brought to the surgery.
-It would be unlikely that action would be taken if in such circumstances a home remedy, e.g. antihistamine, were to be recommended.
-This means that in an emergency a vet could recommend that an animal owner could use a human medicine that the owner already has in their possession.
+You could recommend that an animal owner use a human medicine that they already have in their possession, such as antihistamine tablets.
 This does not mean a pet owner should be encouraged to go into a pharmacy and ask for a human medicine for their pet.